As a New Student…

 Each individual residence hall has its own character and attributes.
 All of our residence halls are designated non-smoking areas.

-There are six residence halls located in the Stonehenge complex, Wheelock Hall is a freshman residence hall located in the center of campus, the Rita Bole complex offers apartment-style housing for upper class students, and the Gray House affords a small number of upper-class students an experience similar to living in a house.
+There are six residence halls located in the Stonehenge complex, Wheelock Hall is a freshman residence hall located in the center of campus, the Rita Bole complex offers apartment-style housing for upper class students.

 Located in the Stonehenge complex, Arnold and Bayley Hall are joined by a connecting entryway.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Arnold has six suites and Bayley has five.
 Located on the first floor of Arnold Hall is the student lounge, laundry room, game tables, television, and vending machines.
 In Arnold Hall there a floor is dedicated to transfer students.
 Bayley Hall is a 24-hour quiet hall, for those students who desire a lower-volume living experience.